-Halifax EMC offers a Renewable Energy Generation electric rate rider (PDF) to residential and nonresidential Members receiving electric service from the Cooperative when a solar or biomass-fueled generation source is installed on the Member’s side of the delivery point and operated in parallel with the Cooperative’s distribution system.
+Halifax EMC offers a Renewable Energy Generation electric rate rider (PDF) and Net Metering Rider to residential and nonresidential Members receiving electric service from the Cooperative when a solar or biomass-fueled generation source is installed on the Member’s side of the delivery point and operated in parallel with the Cooperative’s distribution system.
 The Member must submit an application (PDF) and receive approval prior to interconnection of generating facilities with the Cooperative’s system.

 The Nameplate Rating of a residential Member’s generation system must not exceed the estimated maximum monthly kilowatt demand of the residence or 20 KW, whichever is less.
 The Nameplate Rating of a nonresidential Member’s generation system must not exceed the Member’s maximum monthly kilowatt demand or 50 kW, whichever is less.